prati-y/-CIS-5200-Yelp-Data-Analysis-Using-Hive/README.md

 **Team Members :** Philip Wong, Pratiksha Yadav, Pooja Madhup, Shailja Pandit

-The Presentation ppt in the files displays the prototype explanation.
+The presentation ppt in the files displays the prototype explanation.